Menu

 CALL FOR ABSTRACTS

-Abstract submission is now open!
+Abstract submission is now closed!

 Authors are kindly invited to submit maximum 300 word abstracts through the online submission system.

-Title of your abstract: Not more than 25 words.
+• Title of your abstract: not more than 25 words

-Authors will be notified of the acceptance of their abstracts in April 2025.
+• Authors will be notified of the acceptance of their abstracts in June 2025.

-Authors are requested to specify under which of the 6 mentioned themes their contribution belongs.
+• Authors are requested to specify under which of the 6 mentioned themes their contribution belongs

-Authors are strongly encouraged to submit abstracts on R&D projects, as well as on lessons learned and real case studies from practice.
-Papers comprising the above and which address how their contributions help to fulfilling relevant UN sustainability goals, e.g. in the form of quantifiable emission and/or material reduction, or in the form of prolongation of structural service life will be prioritized.
+• Authors are strongly encouraged to submit abstracts on R&D projects, as well as on lessons learned and real case studies from practice.
+Papers comprising the above and which address how their contributions help to fulfilling relevant UN sustainability goals, e.g. in the form of quantifiable emission and/or material reduction, or in the form of prolongation of structural service life will be prioritised.

 YOUNG ENGINEERS PROGRAMME

+All participants born in or after 1992 will benefit from a reduction in their registration fee.
 Young engineers, who personally present their papers at the conference, will be considered for a best young engineers paper award.
 The award is sponsored by the IABSE Organising Committee.
 The award consists of a cash prize and a certificate that will be presented during the closing ceremony.

 technical tours